abdozayan12/Portfolio-setup-and-mobile-first/README.md

 - [❓ FAQ (OPTIONAL)](#faq)
 - [📝 License](#license)

-# 📖 Hello Microverse Project <a name="about-project"></a>
+# 📖 Portfolio-setup-and-mobile-first <a name="about-project"></a>

-Hello Microverse my first milestone at microverse
+Portfolio-setup-and-mobile-first my second milestone at microverse

 ## 🛠 Built With <a name="built-with"></a>